Lipoxygenase activity assay

 - Peroxide assay – measurement of primary lipid oxidation;

-YesWeLab: your partner for enzymatic testing
+YesWeLab: your partner for enzyme testing

 Our digital platform allows you to:

-- Manage your analysis requests simply;
+- Manage your analysis requests easily;

 - Track your samples in real time;